 Graduate Assistantships are generally available when a department member receives a grant from a source external to the University.
-The appointment may be for either nine or 12 months at a starting salary of about \$7,400 and \$8,900 per appointment period.
-Part of the salary is for tuition at the in-state rate with a maximum enrollment of 10 credit hours each semester and six credit hours during the summer session.
+The appointment may be for either nine or 12 months at a starting salary of about \$7,850 and \$9,400 per appointment period.
+Part of the salary is for tuition at the in-state rate with a maximum enrollment of 10 credit hours each semester and nine credit hours during the summer session (12-month appointments).